paritytech/polkadot-launch/README.md

 - `bin`: The path of the [collator node binary](https://github.com/substrate-developer-hub/substrate-parachain-template) used to create blocks for your parachain.
 For example `<path/to/substrate-parachain-template>/target/release/polkadot-collator`.
+  A relative path used here is resolved relative to the config file location.
-- `id`: The id to assign to this parachain.
+- `id`: The ParaId to assign to this parachain.
 Must be unique.
+- `protocolId`: (Optional) The chain protocol ID.
 - `wsPort`: The websocket port for this node.
 - `port`: The TCP port for this node.
+- `rpcPort`: The RPC port for this node.
 - `balance`: (Optional) Configure a starting amount of balance on the relay chain for this chain's account ID.
 - `chain`: (Optional) Configure an alternative chain specification to be used for launching the